5 Reasons Why Hedge Funds Aren’t Trading Confirmation Price Action Signals

 You’ll also discover how waiting for confirmation is a retail traders mindset.

-With all that being said, do you agree or disagree with this article?
+With all that being said, do you agree or disagree with these forex confirmation price action trading misconceptions?
 Can you see how hedge funds aren’t trading price action signals this way?

 Even if you don’t agree, please do comment and share below (in a non-negative tone por favor).